fuzhenn/tilelive-template/README.md

 Same as tilelive-file but get file's path from a path template

 ##Introduction
-This is tilelive adapter for local files, same as mapbox's [tilelive-file](https://github.com/mapbox/tilelive-file).

 tilelive-file's path rule is set to {z}/{x}/{y}, but in reality, the path rule to store tile files is usually arbitrary.